sanhu88/Udacity-Bertelsmann-Scholarship-2019_Cloud-Track/Part3-infrastructure-as-code.md

   - [Stackexchange](https://softwareengineering.stackexchange.com/questions/130850/difference-between-devops-and-software-configuration-management) has a discussion post detailing the difference between DevOps tools vs. Software Configuration Tools
 - Allows for predictable deployments, because it’s an automated script.
 - Enables **Continuous Integration Continuous Deployment (CI/CD)** so that new features are automatically deployed with all the required dependencies.

+## CloudFormation

+### AWS region used for this course

+Choose AWS region US-west-2 (Oregon) for our course.
+This will guarantee the options are the same for all students.

+### Glossary

+**CloudFormation:** CloudFormation is a tool in AWS for managing, configuring and deploying infrastructure (push code along with the necessary server configurations).

+习题：

+You'll need these three tools to get started in CloudFormation：

+* Version Control
+* Code Editor for YAML and JSON
+* Amazon Web Services account